Back to Blog

 Check 1: Message Match

-When someone clicks an ad that says “Free CRM for Small Teams,” they expect to land on a page about a free CRM for small teams.
+When someone clicks an ad that says "Free CRM for Small Teams," they expect to land on a page specifically about a free CRM for small teams.
 Not your homepage.
-Not your feature comparison page.
-Not a generic “Welcome to our company” page.
+Not your pricing page.
+Not a generic features overview.
+The moment a visitor arrives and the page doesn't match what they clicked, they question whether they landed in the right place — and many simply leave.

 2. Read your landing page headline